The ITI Acting Programme

 The three-year, full-time Acting Programme commences on the first working day of each calendar year.

-In Years 1 and 2, the terms consist of 9 – 10 Training and Teaching Weeks and one Presentation and Evaluation & Assessment Week.
+In Years 1 and 2, the terms consist of nine to ten Training and Teaching Weeks and one Presentation and Assessment & Evaluation Week.
 Immersions in Theatre Traditions are taught for one term per form.

 In Year 3, the cohort works as a theatre company, and training or studies undertaken will be subject to rehearsal and performance requisites of the selected productions.
 Students are required to create, rehearse, develop, devise, workshop or train with a view to presenting the production to a paying, public audience in Singapore.
-Each cohort will present at least three public productions.
+Each cohort will present two or three public productions.

 Students must attend all classes.
 There are no elective modules.